 Yes, canned beets seem to be as nutritious and healthy as fresh beets.
 They offer good amounts of fiber and folate and also retain the original flavor.

 The only consideration is that canned beets contain more salt than fresh ones.
 Hence, if you rinse canned beets before eating them, you can reduce the amount of sodium by as much as 40%.
 Also, the process of canning destroys the bacteria, which is why food preservatives are not added to canned beets.
+Compared to canned beets, beetroot juice benefits the body more as it has less salt content.

 Are beets good for babies?